peps212/Data-Analysis-Portfolio/index.md

 # Giuseppe's Portofolio
-# 1st project: E-commerce company project - Linear regression model
+# 1st Project: E-commerce Company - Linear regression model

 ## What is the project about?